- 6 entree size

 Wrap a slice of prosciutto around each fig; place figs onto prepared tray.
 Cook for 10-12 minutes or until prosciutto is crispy and golden.
 Serve immediately.

 Serve figs with a green leaf salad or as part of an antipasto platter.
+This recipe can be easily adjusted to cater for as many people as you need.

 Warren is a chef with over 20 years of cooking experience, ranging from Michelin Star Restaurants to 5 star Hotels.
 He is highly passionate about embracing technology to create food that is visually stunning, tasty and packed with a whole lot of nutritional goodness.